Ketuvim: Cantillation

 Medieval sources speak of three cantillation melodies, for Torah, Nevi'im and Ketuvim respectively.
 Today the position is more complicated.
-Oriental Sephardic communities preserve cantillation systems for the three poetic books, namely Psalms, Proverbs and the main part of Job (usually a different melody for each of the three books).
+Oriental Sephardic and Yemenite communities preserve cantillation systems for the three poetic books, namely Psalms, Proverbs and the main part of Job (usually a different melody for each of the three books).
 No such systems exist in the Ashkenazi or Spanish and Portuguese traditions.
 However, the Ashkenazic yeshiva known as Aderet Eliyahu, in the Old City of Jerusalem, uses an adaptation of the Syrian cantillation-melody for these books, and this is becoming more popular among other Ashkenazim as well.

 In all communities there are special cantillation melodies for Lamentations and Esther, and in some communities for the Song of Songs.
 Otherwise, the melody for the book of Ruth is considered the "default" melody for books of the Ketuvim not otherwise provided for.
 The "prose" passages at the beginning and end of the book of Job, as read on Tisha B'Av, may be read either to the tune of Ruth or to one resembling that for the Song of Songs.